Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-Please follow the links provided for more information on the convoys mentioned here; the Commodore's and/or escorts' reports are also available for many of them, and several Norwegian ships took part.
-More convoy information will be added.
+For information on voyages made in between those mentioned here, please see the documents received from the National Archives of Norway and A. Hague's Voyage Record above.
+Follow the convoy links provided for more information; the Commodore's and/or escorts' reports are also available for many of them, and several Norwegian ships took part.

 She reported being followed by a U-boat in the Caribbean on May 31-1942, but escaped unharmed.
 Identity of the boat is unknown.
-From Page 3 of the archive documents, we learn that she was on a voyage from Trinidad to Kingston, Jamaica on that date.
-She later proceeded to Halifax, and from there, she joined Convoy HX 196 for the U.K. on June 29.
+From the archive document, we learn that she was on a voyage from Trinidad to Kingston, Jamaica on that date.
+She later proceeded to Halifax, and from there, she joined Convoy HX 196 to the U.K. on June 29.
 She also reported being attacked by a U-boat on Aug.
-3 that year (New Foundland banks), but escaped on this occasion as well.
-Note that she's listed as bound for Hampton Roads in the westbound North Atlantic Convoy ON 115x in this time period (departure Liverpool July 24-1942).
+3 that year (New Foundland banks), but escaped on that occasion as well.
+Note that she's listed as bound for Hampton Roads in station 65 of the westbound North Atlantic Convoy ON 115x in this time period, along with Emma Bakke, Brimanger, Herbrand, Høegh Hood, Katy, Norsktank, Solfonn and Ørnefjell (convoy originated in Liverpool July 24-1942 - 3 ships sunk, 2 damaged; ref. external link below).
 She arrived Halifax on Aug.
 5, proceeding to New York the next day, with arrival Aug.
-9; arrival date for Hampton Roads is not given on the archive document.
+9; arrival date for Hampton Roads is not given on Page 3, which lists her subsequent voyages (convoy info in Voyage Record above).

-She left Oran again on Jan.
-4-1943, returning to the U.K. with Convoy MKS 5, which arrived Liverpool on Jan.
+She left Oran again for Gibraltar on Jan.
+4-1943, returning to the U.K. on Jan.
+11 with Convoy MKS 5, which arrived Liverpool on Jan.
 22. The following month, she's listed in Convoy KMS 10, which left Clyde on Febr.
-26-1943 (her departure Clyde is given as Febr.
-21 on Page 3 of the archive docs).
+26 (Page 3 gives her departure Clyde as Febr.
+21).
 She was bound for Philippeville on that occasion, arriving there on March 11 - see also narrative for March 11 on my page about KMS 10.
-At the end of that month, she's mentioned in Convoy MKS 10 - scroll down in the table on my page for that convoy.
+Later that month, she's mentioned in Convoy MKS 10 - scroll down in the table on my page for that convoy.
 According to the archive document, she left Gibraltar on March 27 and arrived Penarth Apr.
-5.
+5. She subsequently stayed there for almost a month, before proceeding to Milford Haven.

 Most of what follows is from an article in "Tilbakeblikk" written by Gunner Arne Thommessen:

-As already mentioned above, Topdalsfjord had arrived Freetown from Takoradi on Dec.
+As mentioned above, Topdalsfjord had arrived Freetown from Takoradi on Dec.
 30-1943.
-At the beginning of the new year, we find her listed in Convoy SL 145 / MKS 36.
-The SL portion of this convoy, in which she sailed, had departed Freetown on Jan.
-1-1944, joined up with the MKSx convoy from Gibraltar on the 12th, the combined convoy arriving Liverpool on Jan.
+At the beginning of the new year, we find her listed in Convoy SL 145/MKS 36.
+The SL portion of this convoy, in which she sailed, departed Freetown on Jan.
+1-1944 and joined up with the MKS convoyx from Gibraltar on the 12th, the combined convoy arriving Liverpool on Jan.
 24. Topdalsfjord had a cargo of cocoa and W.A. produce (the Norwegian Ragnhild and Lisbeth also took part).
 Some ships in this convoy, including Topdalsfjord (bound for Hull) arrived Oban Anchorage on Jan.
 22, and continued with Convoy WN 535, which left Loch Ewe on Jan.
 24 and arrived Methil Jan.
 27. From Methil, she joined Convoy FS 1344, and arrived her destination Hull on Jan.
-29. Again, follow the external links further down on this page for more information.
+29. Again, follow the external links provided in the table above for more information.

 Topdalsfjord stayed in Valetta unloading cargo until Apr.
 15-1944 at which time she joined a convoy consisting of about 30 ships coming from Italy, its numbers increasing as they passed North African coastal ports.
 They were attacked by aircraft, but no ships appear to have been hit and they arrived Gibraltar on Apr.
 22 (note that she's listed as bound from Malta to Gibraltar in Convoy MKS 46x in this time period.
 This particular portion had originated in Port Said on Apr.
-9, and arrival date Gibraltar is given as Apr.
-21).
-The following day, they joined a small convoy for Freetown, arriving there on May 3.
+9, and arrival Gibraltar is given as Apr.
+21 - Frontenac, Hermion, Hjalmar Wessel, Norheim and Roald Amundsen are also named).
+From Gibraltar, they joined a small convoy for Freetown on Apr.
+23, arriving there on May 3.
 (This was Convoy OS 74, which had started out in Liverpool on Apr.
-12-1944 as the combined convoy OS 74 / KMS 48, then split up on Apr.
+12-1944 as the combined convoy OS 74/KMS 48, then split up on Apr.
 23, the KMS portion arriving Gibraltar on Apr.
-25, while the OS convoy had continued to Freetown, with arrival May 3, as mentioned - ref. external link to OS 74 provided below).
-She started loading peanuts straight into her holds, but on May 12 they were suddenly ordered to sail again, and on May 14 she arrived Dakar (*) where more peanuts were loaded.
+25, while the OS convoy continued to Freetown, with arrival May 3, as mentioned - ref. external link to OS 74 provided in the table above - Gabon is also mentioned).
+Topdalsfjord started loading peanuts straight into her holds, but on May 12 they were suddenly ordered to sail again, and on May 14 she arrived Dakar (*) where more peanuts were loaded.
 The Norwegian Tamerlane was also there at the time, and the 2 Norwegian crews celebrated May 17 together (Norway's constitution day).
 While there, Gunner Odd Larsen transferred to Salta which was also at Dakar.

 * Arne Thommessen says they arrived Dakar alone, but note that she is, in fact, listed as bound from Freetown to Dakar in Convoy SL 158 (external link), which left Freetown on May 11-1944.
-This convoy joined up with MKS 49x from Gibraltar on the 21st, but Topdalsfjord was not present at that time, having already gone to Dakar.
+This convoy, which also included Rutenfjell (from Dakar to the U.K.), joined up with MKS 49x from Gibraltar on the 21st, but Topdalsfjord was not present at that time, having already gone to Dakar.

 Topdalsfjord left Dakar again on May 20 and joined a small convoy for the UK, meeting up with a larger convoy coming out of Gibraltar.
-This would have been Convoy SL 159 / MKS 50, in which she's listed as bound from Dakar to Clyde at the external site below.
-Cargo is given as groundnuts, and she also carried mail and 5 passengers.
-(SL 159 had started out in Freetown on May 17-1944 and joined up with the MKS convoyx from Gibraltar on May 31, the combined convoy arriving Liverpool on June 11).
+This would have been Convoy SL 159/MKS 50, in which she's listed as bound from Dakar to Clyde (link in the table above).
+Her cargo is given as groundnuts, and she also carried mail and 5 passengers.
+(SL 159, which Topdalsfjord joined from Dakar, had started out in Freetown on May 17-1944 and joined up with the MKS convoyx from Gibraltar on May 31, the combined convoy arriving Liverpool on June 11).
 En route the news of the Normandy invasion reached them.
-After having passed Northern Ireland the convoy split up, with Topdalsfjord heading south to the Bristol Channel, arriving Avonmouth on June 12.
+After having passed Northern Ireland the convoy split up, with Topdalsfjord heading south to the Bristol Channel, arriving Avonmouth on June 12 (Page 5).
 The peanuts were discharged, and war stores taken on board again.
 Gunner John Johnsen now joined them, again meeting the required number of 8 Norwegian gunners.

-She continued to Cardiff on June 22 where more war stores were loaded for the Mediterranean (Gunner Einar Hansen left them in Cardiff, and Edgar Olai Olsen replaced him), departing Cardiff again on June 29, arriving Belfast on June 30, then departed for Gibraltar the next day (with Convoy OS 82 / KMS 56, which started out in Liverpool on July 1 and split up on July 11, the KMS convoy arriving Gibraltar on July 13, while the OS convoy continued to Freetown, with arrival there on July 21 - ref. external link below).
-A few ships went in to Gibraltar while Topdalsfjord proceeded to Bizerta (still with Convoy KMS 56x) with arrival on July 17, where cargo was discharged until July 30, while enduring several air attacks.
-On July 31, she's listed as joining Convoy GUS 47, which had originated in Port Said on July 24-1944; Topdalsfjord's destination is initially given as Gibraltar.
-(The Norwegian Tricolor, Polartank, Kong Sverre, Fernplant, and Lidvard were in this convoy from Port Said, while Topdalsfjord later joined from Bizerta, as mentioned).
+She continued to Cardiff on June 22, where more war stores were loaded for the Mediterranean (Gunner Einar Hansen left them in Cardiff [joined Astrid, according to this external page], and Edgar Olai Olsen replaced him), departing Cardiff again on June 29, arriving Belfast on June 30, then left for Gibraltar on July 1 (with Convoy OS 82/KMS 56, which started out in Liverpool on July 1 and split up on July 11, the KMS convoy arriving Gibraltar on July 13, while the OS convoy continued to Freetown, with arrival there on July 21 - again, ref. external link in the Voyage Record - Arosa and Dagrun are included).
+As already indicated, a few ships went to Gibraltar, but Topdalsfjord instead proceeded to Bizerta (still with Convoy KMS 56x) with arrival on July 17.
+Cargo was discharged until July 30, while enduring several air attacks.
+She's now listed as joining Convoy GUS 47, which had originated in Port Said on July 24-1944; Topdalsfjord's destination is initially given as Gibraltar.
+(The Norwegian Tricolor, Polartank, Kong Sverre, Fernplant and Lidvard were in this convoy from Port Said, while Topdalsfjord later joined from Bizerta, as mentioned).
 Off Algiers, early in the morning hours of Aug.
-2 when en route towards Gibraltar, the alarm was sounded but nothing further took place and before reaching Gibraltar she was ordered to Casablanca alone for cargo, arriving there on Aug.
-4, and they could finally get a good night's sleep.
+2 when en route towards Gibraltar, the alarm was sounded but nothing further happened and before reaching Gibraltar, she was ordered to Casablanca alone to pick up a cargo, arriving there on Aug.
+4 (Page 5), and they could finally get a good night's sleep.

 On arrival New York in Aug.-1944, the following were on board